Large genus bounds for the distribution of triangulated surfaces in moduli space: Preliminaries

-\begin{remark} Here, $d_T$ denotes the Teichm\"{u}ller metric on moduli space $\mathcal{M}_g$ and Teichm\"{u}ller space $\mathcal{T}_g$, explained in Section 4 in more detail.
+\begin{remark} Here, $d_T$ denotes the Teichm\"{u}ller metric on moduli space $\mathcal{M}_g$.
 The Teichm\"{u}ller metric is only defined for $g\geq 2$.
 For the purpose of notation, in our counting functions when we count genus $g$ triangulated surfaces for $g=0,1$ we simply count all the surfaces and omit the radius variable. \end{remark}

 To show \cref{upper bound}, it is necessary to find an upper bound for $\Ncomb(T,g,r)$.
-We do by proving several bounds related to the other quantities defined above.
-In Section 4, we bound $\Ncomb$ in terms of $\Ntri$.
-In Section 6, we bound $\Ntri$ in terms of $\Ntric$.
-In Section 7, we bound $\Ntranc$ in terms of $\Ntri$.
-In Section 8, we bound $\Ntric$ in terms of $\Ntranc$.
-Meanwhile, in Section 4 we prove bounds about the size of Teichm\"{u}ller balls in $\mathcal{T}_g$ which shall be useful for the bounds in Section 7 and Section 8 as well.
-Finally, in Section 8, we combine all these bounds and use a recursive argument to prove \cref{upper bound}.
+We do by proving several bounds related to the other counting functions introduced in \cref{counting functions}.
+In Section 5, we bound $\Ntri$ in terms of $\Ntric$.
+In Section 6, we bound $\Ntranc$ in terms of $\Ntri$.
+In Section 7, we bound $\Ntric$ in terms of $\Ntranc$.
+Meanwhile, in Section 3 we prove bounds about the geometry of Teichm\"{u}ller balls in $\mathcal{M}_g$ which shall be useful for the bounds in Section 6 and Section 7 as well.
+Finally, in Section 7, we combine all these bounds and use a recursive argument to prove \cref{upper bound}.